CISC-CMPE-327/Information-2021/A1-entities.md

 - Implement the data models following the python example below.
 All the code must have detailed comments.
 All the models can be in a single file.
 - PR, Review, and Merge the PR.
 - Testing: all the code follow the selected coding guideline. (for example, [pep8 for python](https://flake8.pycqa.org/en/latest/))
 - Sprint review: review each card and each PRs, ensuring that they didn't violate any of the rules defined below.
-Create a tag for A1 submission through onQ.
+Create a tag for A1 and submit through onQ.

 ```python